xl-s/ShallowLearning/report.md

 ### 1.1.2 Train-Test-Validation Split
 ![dataset_split](model_structures/datasetsplit.png)

+A higher proportion (14.78%) of normal samples are partitioned for training as opposed to infected covid and non-covid samples.

 ### 1.2 Data Processing

 1. **Normalisation.** Used to standardise input features to ensure better and faster convergence of the model.

 2. **Grayscale.** X-ray images are naturally quite monochrome to the human eye.
 However, the input images are saved "in colour" - that is, they contain 3 RGB channels.
 We decided to convert all inputs to grayscale, compressing input to a single channel.
 This can help make the model more generalisable (less detail) and also increase speed of computation.

 ### 1.3 Data Augmentation
 As discussed in Section 1.1, the dataset provided is not balanced.
 Data augmentation can help to generate new training samples  for the model to learn.
 In our model, we make use of ```Torchvision.Transforms.Compose``` to augment our training samples.
-In every epoch, the transformations are randomly applied to the training dataset - that is, the model sees a set of slightly varied input each epoch.
+In every epoch, the transformations are randomly applied to the training dataset -- that is, the model sees a set of slightly varied input each epoch.

 1. **Photometric distortions.** A quick visual scan of the dataset reveals that training samples vary in terms of brightness and saturation.
 Thus, we apply photometric distortions randomly to samples in their hue, saturation and brightness.
 This could help to better generalise the model.
 2. **Horizontal Flips.** X-rays of the chest are quite symmetrical, with the exception of the presence of a denser mass on the right-side of the radiograph (indicating the heart).
 Flipping samples horizontally provide a quick method of generating more training data within reasonable expectations.